 Joshua M.V.
 Mammen, MD, PhD, FACS

-Associate Professor of Surgery and Molecular & Integrative Physiology
+Professor of Surgery and Molecular & Integrative Physiology

 Vice Chair of Surgery